-In 2017, many areas of the US have experienced unusually wet and cool weather.
-As a consequence, a lot of people have reported seeing something unusual on their potato plants: berries.
-Potato berries look a lot like small, green tomatoes growing on your potato plants.
+Whenever the weather has been unusually cool, people report seeing something unusual on their potato plants: berries.
+Potato berries look a lot like small, green tomatoes.
 These are known variously as seed balls, potato apples, potato tomatoes, or simply as berries, which is the most accurate description, botanically speaking.
 Tomatoes and potatoes are both members of the same genus, Solanum, and they both produce berries.
 We eat the berries of tomatoes, but we don’t eat the berries of potatoes because they are somewhat toxic.
 Unlike tomatoes, potato berries are small, rarely much exceeding an inch in diameter.
 Most remain green at maturity, but some varieties turn purple.

 It can be a little difficult to find information about potato berries and seeds because we call the tubers that we plant “seed potatoes.”
 There is a lot more information about seed potatoes than potato seeds, but search engines can’t really tell the difference between the two.
 We call potato seeds “true potato seeds” or TPS to better differentiate.
 They may also be called “botanical potato seeds.”